-- 1. In SOA Composer, from the Open menu select Open Rules. - When you select Open Rules SOA Composer connects to MDS and presents the available composite applications that contain dictionaries, as shown in Figure 12-5.
+- 1. In SOA Composer, from the Open menu, select Open Rules. - When you select Open Rules, SOA Composer connects to MDS and displays the Select a dictionary to open dialog box.
+This dialog box presents the available composite applications that contain dictionaries, as shown in Figure 12-5.
+In addition, it lists the shared dictionaries, and these shared dictionaries can also be viewed and edited.